presto8/apert/INSTALL.md

 If a device is connected to the downlink port, it should retrieve a DHCP IP address, such as 10.100.0.100.

-Apert is installed and the basic functionality is working!
+The basic functionality is working!

+Complete the Apert install by making the configuration permanent:

+    sudo nixos-rebuild switch